Bruce Boudreau: Playing career

 Boudreau's junior career was spent with the Toronto Marlboros of the Ontario Hockey Association (OHA), for which he averaged over 100 points a season.
 He scored 165 points in his final season in juniors, adding 44 points in 27 games en route to captaining the Marlies to a Memorial Cup championship.
 He was awarded the Eddie Powers Memorial Trophy as the top goal scorer for the 1974–75 OMJHL season.

-Boudreau played professional hockey for 17 seasons.
-While his major professional career was modest, he had a long career in the minor leagues, and was one of the most prolific minor league scorers of all time, largely in the American Hockey League (AHL).
+Boudreau played professional ice hockey for 17 seasons.
+While his major career was modest, he had a long career in the minor leagues, and was one of the most prolific minor league scorers of all time, largely in the American Hockey League (AHL).

-After being drafted to the NHL in the third round, 42nd overall, by the Toronto Maple Leafs, Boudreau could not agree with Toronto on a contract and joined the Minnesota Fighting Saints of the WHA, making his professional debut in 1975.
-He played a single season for the Fighting Saints, scoring 3 goals and 6 assists over 30 games.
+After being drafted to the NHL in the third round, 42nd overall, of the 1975 NHL amateur draft by the Toronto Maple Leafs, Boudreau could not agree with Toronto on a contract and joined the Minnesota Fighting Saints of the World Hockey Association (WHA), making his professional debut in 1975.
+He played a single season for the Fighting Saints, recording three goals and six assists over 30 games.
 He spent half that season in the minors, with the Johnstown Jets of the North American Hockey League (NAHL).

 Boudreau signed with the Maple Leafs for the 1976–77 season.
-He spent most of the first nine seasons of his career with the Maple Leafs playing with their farm teams: Central Hockey League (CHL) teams Dallas Black Hawks and Cincinnati Tigers, and AHL teams New Brunswick Hawks and St. Catharines Saints.
+He spent most of the first nine seasons of his career with the Maple Leafs playing with their farm teams – Central Hockey League (CHL) teams Dallas Black Hawks and Cincinnati Tigers, and AHL teams New Brunswick Hawks and St. Catharines Saints.
 Later in his career, Boudreau signed with the NHL's Chicago Black Hawks, playing two seasons with their AHL farm team Springfield Indians (with whom he won his only league scoring championship in the 1987–88 AHL season).
 He later played with the International Hockey League's (IHL) Fort Wayne Komets and the AHL's Nova Scotia Oilers.

-Boudreau played parts of eight seasons in the NHL, all but the last – a seven-game stint for the Chicago Black Hawks in 1985–86 season – for the Maple Leafs.
-His most significant NHL time came in 1980–81; called up as an injury replacement with the Maple Leafs, he scored 10 goals and 14 assists in only 39 games.
-During his time in the NHL, Boudreau scored a lifetime 28 goals and 42 assists in 141 games.
+Boudreau played parts of eight seasons in the NHL, all but the last – a seven-game stint for the Chicago Black Hawks in the 1985–86 season – for the Maple Leafs.
+His most significant NHL time came in 1980–81; called up as an injury replacement with the Maple Leafs, he recorded 10 goals and 14 assists in only 39 games.
+During his time in the NHL, Boudreau recorded 28 goals and 42 assists in 141 games.

 He continued on as a minor league star and top scorer right through his final 1991–92 AHL season.
-His final game came in Springfield when – after a full IHL season with the Fort Wayne Komets – he was signed by the AHL's Adirondack Red Wings as an emergency injury replacement during their first round Calder Cup playoff series against the Indians.
+His final game came in Springfield when – after a full IHL season with the Fort Wayne Komets – he was signed by the AHL's Adirondack Red Wings as an emergency injury replacement during first-round series of the 1992 Calder Cup playoffs against the New Haven Nighthawks.